giv-lab/givr/docs/source/overview.rst

    auto sphere = givr::sphere{};

-by default it is a unit sphere centered at the origin.
+by default it is a unit sphere centred at the origin.
 See the geometry documentation for how to change its parameters.

 A mesh is instantiated like this::